NannyML/nannyml/docs/tutorials/detecting_data_drift/multivariate_drift_detection/cdd.rst

 ==============================

 The second multivariate drift detection method of NannyML is Classifier for Drift Detection.
-This method trains a classification model, named discriminator, to differentiate between data from the reference dataset and the chunk dataset.
+This method trains a classification model to differentiate between data from the reference dataset and the chunk dataset.
 Cross Validation is used for training.
 The discriminator's performance, measured by AUROC, on the cross valdated folds is the multivariate drift measure.
 When there is no data drift the datasets